alphagov/zendesk-scripts/README.md

 data/delete_tickets_2013.sh
 ```

-* Exit the session but leave the script running
+* Exit the 'screen' session but leave the script running
 ```
  ctrl+a
  d